 The underlying funds that invest in municipal bonds may be affected significantly by the economic, regulatory or political developments affecting the ability of issuers of municipal bonds to pay interest or repay principal.
+For example, the novel coronavirus (COVID-19) has significantly stressed the financial resources of many municipal issuers, which may impair a municipal issuer's ability to meet its financial obligations when due and could adversely impact the value of its bonds, which could negatively impact the performance of the Fund.
 In addition, the ability of an issuer to make payments or repay interest may be affected by litigation or bankruptcy.
 In the event of bankruptcy of such an issuer, an underlying fund investing in the issuer's securities could experience delays in collecting principal and interest, and the underlying fund may not, in all circumstances, be able to collect all principal and interest to which it is entitled.
 To enforce its rights in the event of a default in the payment of interest or repayment of principal, or both, an underlying fund may, in some instances, take possession of, and manage, the assets securing the issuer's obligations on such securities, which may increase the underlying fund's operating expenses.
 Any income derived from the underlying fund's ownership or operation of such assets may not be tax-exempt.
 Municipal bonds are generally subject to interest rate, credit and market risk.